alasin/vqa_pytorch/Writeup.md

 6. `__getitem__` returns a dictionary with 3 items - 1024-dim image feature, `q_vocab_size`-dim question encoding and `a_vocab_size`-dim answer encoding.

-### Deliverables
-1. Your response to Q1.
-1. A vqa_dataset.py that passes unit tests.

 ## Task 2: Simple Baseline (30 points)

 **Q2** Describe your implementation in brief, focusing on any design decisions you made: e.g what loss and optimizer you used, any training parameters you picked,